Skip to content

 During DBS surgery, electrodes are implanted in a target area of the brain, using MRI (magnetic resonance imaging) imaging and sometimes recording brain cell activity during the surgery.
 Another procedure is then performed to implant an intra-pulse generator (IPG), which is similar to a pacemaker and is about the size of a stopwatch.

 The IPG is placed under the collarbone or in the abdomen, delivering electrical stimulation to areas of the brain that control movement.
-People undergoing DBS surgery will be given a controller to turn the device on or off and check basic parameters such as battery life.
+People undergoing DBS surgery will be given a controller to turn the device on and off and check basic parameters such as battery life.

 Basic information about DBS

-- DBS is a surgical procedure used to treat a range of severe neurological symptoms – most commonly the debilitating motor symptoms of Parkinson's such as tremor, rigidity, slow movement and slow gait.
+• DBS is a surgical procedure used to treat a range of severe neurological symptoms – most commonly the debilitating motor symptoms of Parkinson's such as tremor, rigidity, slow movement and slow gait.

-- DBS does not damage healthy brain tissue or destroy nerve cells.
+• DBS does not damage healthy brain tissue or destroy nerve cells.
 Instead, it disrupts abnormal electrical signals from target areas in the brain.

-- Currently, this procedure is only used for people whose symptoms cannot be adequately controlled with medication.
+• Currently, this procedure is only used for people whose symptoms cannot be adequately controlled with medication.

-The DBS system consists of three components
+The DBS system consists of three components.

 1. Lead